marco3211/shopping-app/README.md

 ## Design and Implementation Decisions

 - **Component-Based Architecture**: The application promotes reusability of components and separation of concerns.
 Each component has a specific functionality, making the code easier to understand and maintain.
 - **State Management**: Redux Toolkit was chosen for its simplicity in managing global state.
+The application ensures that the state is consistent across different pages, especially after reordering lists.
 - **Performance Optimization**: Vite's fast build process and HMR capabilities significantly reduce development time and improve developer experience.
 - **User Experience**: The application provides a simple UI for managing shopping lists.
-Features like real-time validation and error handling enhance the user experience by providing immediate guidance and feedback.
+Features like drag-and-drop reordering, real-time validation, and error handling enhance the user experience by providing immediate guidance and feedback.
 - **UI Components**: Flowbite is used to provide pre-designed UI components, enhancing the design and functionality of the application.

 ## Application Structure